-Estefanía Luz Rave (30), BIM specialist – Tunnels and Underground Infrastructure
+Estefanía Luz Rave (30), BIM manager – Tunnels and Underground Infrastructure

 “When building in real life, two dimensions are not enough”

 If you think of nerds as shy people of few words, Estefanía Luz Rave proves you wrong in minutes.
 The Argentinian is an explosion of presence, stories and laughs.
 As a BIM specialist, she is the bridge builder between design and construction with advanced 3D models, satisfying her need to understand complex things and translate them into reality.
 “It’s a bit like a computer game,” she says.

 What really got me about BIM modelling at first was how it provides an overview of the complexity in 3D.
 When building in real life, two dimensions are not enough; you need three dimensions to fully understand a build.

 But BIM models are so much more than 3D.
 A model can be the size of a plate, but when you open it up, it is huge, containing every aspect of the build.
 It can hold information about materials, manuals for construction and components—and not just for blue prints, but also for the people on site and for maintenance.
 It still amazes me how much information we can fit into the models.

 Back in Argentina I studied architecture at the university in Buenos Aires.
 The construction process really got me from the start, and it wasn't until I entered COWI that I had the opportunity to get into the world of infrastructure and work together with engineers, which I certainly love.

 During my master studies, I began working with BIM and decided to steer my career towards the construction and digitalisation aspect of building.
 I’d been in Denmark as a high school exchange student in 2008 and with my new specialisation I got a job at COWI, moving back here in 2018.